 In light of the new safety regulations introduced by the English Ice Hockey Association (EIHA), it’s interesting to consider how other prominent hockey leagues handle similar issues.
 For example, the National Hockey League (NHL), which hosts the prestigious Stanley Cup, has not mandated neck guards but strongly recommends their use.

-Debating Neck Guards in Ice Hockey Safety
+The Debate Over Neck Guards in Ice Hockey: Safety vs. Tradition